 In the end, there is no one-size-fits-all homeschool curriculum.
 You’ll need to do some exploring to discover what kind of program will work best for you and your child to make a fully informed decision.

 Don’t worry too much about making a mistake.
 Almost all homeschool parents have, at one point or another, decided to change direction and switch programs.
 Take this process one step at a time, and enjoy all the great learning opportunities that come up along the way!

 Help inspire your child to love learning math at home!

 Homeschooling can be a challenge, but one of the best things about it is seeing your child fall in love with learning, right in front of your eyes!

-And since Prodigy’s Premium Memberships are proven to boost engagement, you can make curriculum-aligned math practice fun, inspiring your child to keep growing and learning more every day!
+Prodigy’s Premium Memberships can make curriculum-aligned math practice even more fun and engaging, inspiring your child to keep growing and learning more every day!

 Premium Members get tons of cool in-game rewards and features to keep the game extra fun for players.
-This means:
+This can help them:

 Encourage your child to learn more math and have tons of fun — at the same time!